 Daramalan College awards students a Unit Grade for each unit completed.
 These grades are reported in the Semester Report, issued at the end of each Semester, and on the ACT Senior Secondary Certificate.
-Grades are determined by comparing each student's assessment to the grade descriptors in the current Course Framework document which can be accessed on the ACT Board of Senior Secondary Studies website. <www.bsss.act.edu.au>
+Grades are determined by comparing each student's assessment to the achievement standards in the current Course Framework document which can be accessed on the ACT Board of Senior Secondary Studies website. www.bsss. act.edu.au

-A copy of the unit grade descriptors is distributed to students for each unit in which they are enrolled at the beginning of the Semester.
+A copy of the unit achievement standards is distributed to students for each unit in which they are enrolled at the beginning of the Semester.
 In general terms, grades in each Course Framework are based on the following definitions:

-- A awarded to students who have demonstrated a very high level of knowledge and understanding of the full range of concepts and principles of the unit.
-They have shown evidence of a very high level of cognitive and practical skill in a wide range of assessment situations. - B awarded to students who have demonstrated a high level of knowledge and understanding of the concepts and principles of the unit.
-They have shown evidence of a high level of cognitive and practical skill in a range of assessment situations. - C awarded to students who have demonstrated a sound level of knowledge and understanding of the basic concepts and principles of the unit.
-They have shown evidence of a sound level of cognitive and practical skill in most assessment situations. - D awarded to students who have demonstrated a limited knowledge and understanding of the basic concepts and principles of the unit.
-They have shown evidence of a limited level of cognitive and practical skill in assessment situations. - E awarded to students who have demonstrated a very limited knowledge and understanding of the basic concepts and principles of the unit.
-They have shown evidence of a very limited level of cognitive and practical skill in assessment situations. - P Satisfactory achievement in an R unit. - U Unsatisfactory achievement in an R unit. - V awarded to students who have not met the attendance or assessment requirements of the unit.
-The unit does not count towards the student's study package and will not be included on the ACT Senior Secondary Certificate. - S awarded when a student has been granted 'status' for a unit.
-Status is typically awarded to students who have been unable to complete the unit through illness or misadventure and the college has not had enough evidence to award a grade. - R awarded to students for study they have completed at a school outside the ACT or overseas.
+A Awarded to students who have demonstrated a very high level of knowledge and understanding of the full range of concepts and principles of the unit.
+They have shown evidence of a very high level of cognitive and practical skill in a wide range of assessment situations. В Awarded to students who have demonstrated a high level of knowledge and understanding of the concepts and principles of the unit.
+They have shown evidence of a high level of cognitive and practical skill in a range of assessment situations. С Awarded to students who have demonstrated a sound level of knowledge and understanding of the basic concepts and principles of the unit.
+They have shown evidence of a sound level of cognitive and practical skill in most assessment situations.
+D Awarded to students who have demonstrated a limited knowledge and understanding of the basic concepts and principles of the unit.
+They have shown evidence of a limited level of cognitive and practical skill in assessment situations.
+E Awarded to students who have demonstrated a very limited knowledge and understanding of the basic concepts and principles of the unit.
+They have shown evidence of a very limited level of cognitive and practical skill in assessment situations. Ρ Satisfactory achievement in an R unit.
+U Unsatisfactory achievement in an R unit.
+V Awarded to students who have not met the attendance or assessment requirements of the unit.
+The unit does not count towards the student's study package and will not be included on the ACT Senior Secondary Certificate.

+S Awarded when a student has been granted 'status' for a unit.
+Status is typically awarded to students who have been unable to complete the unit through illness or misadventure and the college has not had enough assessment evidence to award a grade.
+R Awarded to students for study they have completed at a school outside the ACT or overseas.